ohmyshake/programming-tutorial/book/intro.md

 All the source files are edited in VSCode, `run_jb_build.py` is a Python script to build the HTML and fresh it in Chrome browser automatically.

 - `run_jb_build.py` uses `git` to check whether any of the files have been changed.
-If something changed, it will rebuild the notebook and refresh the HTML in Chrome browser.
+If something are changed, it will rebuild the notebook and refresh the HTML in Chrome browser.

 - `run_jb_build.py` uses `git` in `dev` branch, and after modifying all files, you need switch to `main` branch, and push it to Github.